MK-467-Woofya/gamification-tool/README.md

 There is an option to return to the Docker volume-served content by altering the `.env.prod` file environment variable `IS_S3_STORAGE` to `FALSE`.

 ### Running the production build
+#### API
-The following tasks need to be run whenever the production container is being built:
+The following tasks need to be run whenever the production container is being built with fresh volumes:
 1. Building and running in a detached instance:
 `$ docker compose -f docker-compose.prod.yml up -d --build`